About

 JSON Lines

-validation field and produces application/jsonl
+validation field and produces the application/jsonl

-content-type if client-side includes Accept: application/jsonl
+content type if the client-side includes the Accept: application/jsonl

 header.
-If the Accepts
+If the Accept

 header doesn’t include application/jsonl